madisuryapr/Data-Visualization-and-Analytics-with-R/README.md

 # Data Visualization and Analytics with R Programming

+> **Utilizing R Programming Language and Packages for performing Data Visualization in the Fields of Economics & Finance**

 In this repository, I implement my technical skill regarding R programming through data visualization and analytics processes.
 Most of data that will be employed are around Economics and Banking & Finance.
 In addition, the objective of this repository is to inform audience the current trend of Economics and Bankinig & Finance.
 Most of visualizations are devised by employing various data visualization packages, including ggplot2 and plotly.
 I perform continuous update as possible as I can to this repository.